egeyardimci/Discord-Py-Bot-Template/README.md

 Discord.py is a library that allows you to make discord bots with python.
 This repo is a template for the bot.

 # About The Bot
-Bot has  nearly10 functions by default you can expand them as you want.
+Bot has  over 10 functions by default you can expand them as you want.

 # Setup
 First of all you need to have the latest version of python (3.8) once you have that there is two ways to setup: <br />